asaf527/frontend-maven-plugin/README-new.md

 - Developers are recommended to use an SCA add-on for their IDE or code editor.
 This allows potential issues to be addressed during the coding phase, before code is committed.
 - We recommend using a secret scanner such as pre-commit.
 This tool can be configured with a set of rules to help developers avoid committing code with security vulnerabilities.
 - If security tools detects issues, it should prevent the merge of the Pull Request.
 (Continue-on-fail=FALSE)
-- Recommend to use environments: Production, Staging, Development. which not used in this project.
+- If the pipeline part of version release, recommend to use environments: Production, Staging, Development.
-- Send an email if the build if fail to the relevant group.
+- Implement notifications -> e.g: Send an email if the build failed.

 ### Docker